A lot or a little?

 What parents need to know

 Parents need to know that The Hustle is a remake of Dirty Rotten Scoundrels (itself a remake of 1964's Bedtime Story) and stars two women (Anne Hathaway and Rebel Wilson) as dueling scam artists.
 Gender-flipping the cast helps this version avoid the misogynistic tilt of Scoundrels (in which men were fleecing vulnerable women), and the women's larceny even has an emotional peg: One of them admits she's conning men as revenge for being rejected.
 But it's worth noting that thieves are basically made sympathetic here, and it's clear that they're unrepentant.
 Jokes are made at the expense of fat people, blind people, and people with developmental disabilities and/or mental illness.
 Sex and violence are minimal; there are a few brief kisses, a woman propositions a man for sex in an airline bathroom (and then viewers see the plane jiggling in the air due to the "turbulence"), and a woman stages a cartoonish would-be seduction scene.
 And a few of the movie's pratfalls seem like they'd really hurt in real life.
+Minor characters smoke (pipe and e-cigarette).
 Language is infrequent, but expect to hear "f--k," "s--t," "c--k," and more.

 - Parents say